 I have lasting images and feelings from my experiences in Venice.
 I felt at ease in this incredibly tranquil city, especially in the evenings when I would sit in the plazas drinking wine or espresso and wonder what my future would bring.

 Now 34 years later, I am looking at the photo (below) in the New York Times’ article of a massive cruise ship looming over Venice.
+(I took the photo at top when I returned to Venice after four decades).
 What a stark contrast to my fond memories of the quiet and quaint city with the gondola drivers pushing their poles along the little canals.

 Are those monster cruise ships really sailing by the Riva dei Sette Martiri, a quay near St. Mark’s Square?